The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-You should not use this medicine if you have primary ovarian failure, abnormal vaginal bleeding, uncontrolled thyroid or adrenal gland disorders, an ovarian cyst, breast cancer, uterine or ovarian cancer, a tumor of your pituitary gland or hypothalamus, or infertility that is not caused by lack of ovulation.
+You should not use Menopur if you have primary ovarian failure, abnormal vaginal bleeding, uncontrolled thyroid or adrenal gland disorders, an ovarian cyst, breast cancer, uterine or ovarian cancer, a tumor of your pituitary gland or hypothalamus, or infertility that is not caused by lack of ovulation.

-Do not use menotropins if you are pregnant.
+Do not use Menopur if you are pregnant.

-You should not use this medicine if you are allergic to menotropins, or if you have:
+You should not use this medicine if you are allergic to Menopur, or if you have:

 a condition called primary ovarian failure;